 Where You Will Sleep

-If you are coming into hospital for the day you will stay on Seahorse Ward and if you are staying overnight you will stay on Puffin ward.
+If you are staying overnight you will be staying on Puffin ward.
 You may have your own room or could be staying in a room with 3-5 other young patients.
 You will have a small cupboard to pack your personal things in.

-There is a lockable bathroom close to your bed where you can shower.
+There is a bathroom close to your bed where you can go to the toilet or shower.
 One of your parents or carer can sleep beside you on a reclining chair.

 The food might be a bit different to the food you eat at home but we always try and find something that you like.
 Every evening you will get a menu so that you can choose what you want for lunch and dinner the following day.

 Breakfast is usually from 8-9am and there is a choice of cereals, toast and yoghurts.

 Lunch is at around 12.30pm and dinner is at 4.30pm.